SunWenJu123/Awesome-Model-Merging/README.md

 # Awesome-Model-Merging

-Paper collection, Summary, Code for Model Merging
+Paper collection, Summary, Code for Model Merging, focusing on the fusion of fine-tuned models.

 ## Survey